versionnow/docs/README.md

 ### VS Code Integration

-> **Auto-Setup**: When you install vnow globally in a VS Code workspace, it automatically downloads and enables `versionnow/docs` for instant Copilot context.
+> **Auto-Setup**: When you first run vnow in a VS Code workspace, it will offer to download and enable `versionnow/docs` for instant Copilot context.

 ```bash
 # Enable specific repo docs in VS Code